The Netherlands has about 5,000 traffic light controllers (TLCs), of which 350 now are iTLC (intelligent traffic light controllers).

-The implementation is going much slower than initially expected – especially in large cities – because the matter is complex and standardisation takes time.
+In addition, the matter is complex, plus the standardisation takes time.
 Normally, traffic lights are depreciated over 15 years.
-The intention is that at least 1,000 more iTLCs will be added by 2023.
+It is foreseen that at least 1,000 more iTLCs will be added by 2023.

 A smart intersection sees traffic arriving earlier.
 This helps to regulate the flow in more detail or to give the fire service and ambulance free rein.
 Alternatively, other special traffic groups can also be given priority.
 Think of a bus with a delay or a heavily loaded truck that can better continue driving to save fuel and reduce emissions.